firebolt-db/godocs/docs/Guides/managing-your-organization/service-accounts.md

 # Managing service accounts
 {: .no_toc}

 Create service account for access programmatic access **only** to Firebolt.
 Service accounts can be linked to users, instead of logins for full access.
-For each service account, a secret is generated to use for authenticat
+For each service account, a secret is generated to use for authentication.

 You can add, edit, delete and generate secrets for service accounts using SQL or in the UI.